 There may be research- or clinically-related reasons to house an animal within a room by itself, without visual, auditory, olfactory, or tactile access to conspecifics.
-The IACUC will review research-related requests for isolation housing as described above.
-The DCM Veterinarian will notify the IACUC Chair and Office of Animal Welfare of clinically-related isolation housing, for discussion at the next convened IACUC meeting.
+The IACUC will be notified of research-related requests for isolation housing as described above.
+The DCM Veterinarian will notify the IACUC Chair and IACUC Office of clinically-related isolation housing, for discussion at the next convened IACUC meeting.